ansys/DevRelDocs/2024R1/acp_24R1_md/classes_model.md

 * **Parameters:**
   - name: The name of the Solid Model.
-  - id: The id of the Solid Model.
+  - id: The ID of the Solid Model.
-  - active : Active status of the solid model.
+  - active: Active status of the solid model.
   - external_file_path: File path to the external source.
   - unit_system: Unit system of the imported mesh.
   - format: File format of the external source.
-  - use_default_element_index : Consecutive element numbering if set to true.
+  - use_default_element_index: Consecutive element numbering if set to true.
-  - element_index : Start index for first element (only relevant if use_default_element_index).
+  - element_index: Start index for first element (only relevant if use_default_element_index).
-  - use_default_node_index : Consecutive node numbering if set to true.
+  - use_default_node_index: Consecutive node numbering if set to true.
-  - node_index : Start index for first node (only relevant if use_default_node_index).
+  - node_index: Start index for first node (only relevant if use_default_node_index).
-  - use_default_section_index : Consecutive section numbering if set to true.
+  - use_default_section_index: Consecutive section numbering if set to true.
-  - section_index : Start index for first element (only relevant if use_default_section_index).
+  - section_index: Start index for first element (only relevant if use_default_section_index).
-  - use_default_material_index : Consecutive material numbering if set to true.
+  - use_default_material_index: Consecutive material numbering if set to true.
-  - material_index : Start index for first element (only relevant if use_default_material_index).
+  - material_index: Start index for first element (only relevant if use_default_material_index).
-  - use_default_coordinate_system_index : Consecutive coordinate system numbering if set to true.
+  - use_default_coordinate_system_index: Consecutive coordinate system numbering if set to true.
-  - coordinate_system_index : Start index for first coordinate system (only relevant if use_default_coordinate_system_index).
+  - coordinate_system_index: Start index for first coordinate system (only relevant if use_default_coordinate_system_index).
-  - use_solsh_elements : The solid model is created out of solsh elements.
+  - use_solsh_elements: The solid model is created out of solsh elements.
   - drop_hanging_nodes: Whether to skip mid-side nodes that are not shared by adjacent elements.
 Only relevant when the object has applies cut-off geometries and a quadratic mesh.
-  - use_solid_model_prefix : The name of the solid model is used as a prefix for all components written to the \*cdb file.
+  - use_solid_model_prefix: The name of the solid model is used as a prefix for all components written to the \*cdb file.
-  - write_degenerated_elements : If false, degenerated (homogeneous) elements are not exported.
+  - write_degenerated_elements: If false, degenerated (homogeneous) elements are not exported.
   - delete_bad_elements: Boolean whether to delete the erroneous elements or not.
   - warping_limit: Warping limit factor used to detect erroneous elements.
   - minimum_volume: Minimum volume of solid elements.
 Default is 0.
 Elements equal or smaller than this limit are removed from the solid model.
-  - global_cut_off_material : Defines the global cut-off material.
+  - global_cut_off_material: Defines the global cut-off material.
   - transfer_all_sets: Defines whether all edge and element sets should be transferred to the solid model.
   - transferred_element_sets: Element sets to transfer to the solid model if transfer_all_sets is set to false.
   - transferred_edge_sets: Edge sets to transfer to the solid model if transfer_all_sets is set to false.